-To apply for financial aid, students must submit the Free Application for Federal Student Aid, a Department of Education form used by all colleges and universities in the U.S. to determine eligibility for the preferred types of financial assistance.
+To apply for financial aid, students must submit the Free Application for Federal Student Aid, a Department of Education form used by colleges and universities in the U.S. to determine eligibility for the preferred types of financial assistance.

-Through the FAFSA, all students are considered for federal education loans that feature low fixed interest rates, extended repayment periods, and flexible payment options.
+Through the FAFSA, students are considered for federal education loans that feature low fixed interest rates, extended repayment periods, and flexible payment options.
 In addition, New College students are considered for the federal Pell grant, while full-time traditional undergraduate students are also considered for state and university grants.
 Eligibility for grants is based on family size, income and assets, so not all students qualify.